-- a more project-oriented approach to help focus the limited resources of stakeholders on a few specific and common projects, deemed to be most instrumental for the completion of the IEM; - a more pan-European dimension to ensure the involvement of all Member States and the allocation of resources to achieve the common overarching objective of completing the IEM by 2014; - enhanced stakeholder involvement and engagement to maintain the strong momentum and confidence throughout the implementation phase, and - a more adequate governance structure to improve the decision-making process.
+- a more project-oriented approach to help focus the limited resources of stakeholders on a few specific and common projects, deemed to be most important for the completion of the IEM; - a more pan-European dimension to ensure the involvement of all Member States and the allocation of resources to achieve the common overarching objective of completing the IEM by 2014; - enhanced stakeholder involvement and engagement to maintain the strong momentum and confidence throughout the implementation phase; and - a more adequate governance structure to improve the decision-making process.

-The third edition of ACER Regional Initiatives Status Review Report, covering the year 2013, was published in February 2014.
-The Report covers both the electricity and gas sectors, shows the main achievements in regional work during 2013 and includes recommendations for future work.
+The third edition of the ACER Regional Initiatives Status Review Report, covering 2013, was published in February 2014.
+The report covers both the electricity and gas sectors, shows the main achievements in regional work during 2013 and includes recommendations for future work.

-In addition, in order to improve the visibility of the work undertaken and to maintain the commitment of all parties, the Agency has put significant effort in timely reporting progress, difficulties and challenges in the implementation process, through:
+In addition, to improve the visibility of the work undertaken and to maintain the commitment of all parties, the Agency has put significant effort into timely reporting of progress, difficulties and challenges in the implementation process, through:

-- the publication of detailed Quarterly Reports prepared in close cooperation with NRAs for both gas and electricity; - dedicated presentations at the Florence and Madrid European Regulatory Fora, and - specific meetings with stakeholders in electricity (through the Agency Electricity Stakeholders Advisory Group (AESAG)) and in gas (on the early implementation of the CAM Network Code through the EU Stakeholders group).
+- the publication of detailed quarterly reports prepared in close cooperation with NRAs for both gas and electricity; - dedicated presentations at the Florence and Madrid European Regulatory Fora; and - specific meetings with stakeholders in electricity (through the Agency Electricity Stakeholders Advisory Group (AESAG)) and in gas (on the early implementation of the NC CAM through the EU stakeholders group).